 Which is apt because wars are no longer fought inside defined physical borders.

-We’ve already seen the outcomes of Islamic State of Iraq and the Levant’s (ISIL) inspired religious fundamentalism hit home with lethal consequences in Australia and Canada.
+We’ve already seen the Islamic State of Iraq and the Levant’s (ISIL) terrorism hit home with lethal consequences in Australia.
 Further ISIL terrorist threats have been neutralized around the Western world.

 ISIL’s social media jihad- takes the fight to anyone.
 Anytime.
 Anywhere.